 IESO’s forecast is based on the assumption that current energy-efficiency and demand-reduction programs continue, and that these efforts continue to increase considerably over the next 15 years.

-However 758 renewable energy projects that have been cancelled by the Ontario Conservative government.
+However, 758 renewable energy projects have been cancelled in recent times.
 These programs would have added more than 450-megawatts of energy to the public grid.